ecbc0/note-math/item_en/set-theory_en.typ

 ]
 #tag("hierarchy-order-of-set")
 #indent[
-  The set constructed above is called a zero (hierarchy) order set
+  The set constructed above is called a zero (hierarchy) order set, or zero order type

-  $A ∈ Set$ or $A ∈ Set 0$
+  $A ∈ Type$ or $A ∈ Type 0$

-  then let $Set 0$ be math object, in first order set
+  then let $Type 0$ be math object, in first order Type

-  $Set 0 ∈ Set 1$
+  $Type 0 ∈ Type 1$

-  Using object construction rules again, what we get is also defined as belonging to $Set 1$
+  Using object construction rules again, what we get is also defined as belonging to $Type 1$

   Anyway, we can always construct such a language with types and bool and various rules in the compiler

-  let $Set 1$ be math object, $Set 1 ∈ Set 2$.
+  let $Type 1$ be math object, $Type 1 ∈ Type 2$.
 And so on ...

   *Example*
-  - $Set × Set ∈ Set 1$
+  - $Type × Type ∈ Type 1$
-  - $(Set -> Set) ∈ Set 1$
+  - $(Type -> Type) ∈ Type 1$
-  - $"Group" ∈ Set 1$ \
+  - $"Group" ∈ Type 1$ \
     $
     & (G,m) ∈ "Group" := { \
-    & quad G ∈ Set \
+    & quad G ∈ Type \
-    & quad m ∈ Set \
+    & quad m ∈ Type \
     & quad "property-group-multiplication"(G,m) \
     & quad ("e.g. " m ∈ (G^2 -> G))  \
     & }
     $
     Can be divided into multiple sentences, so that it is convenient to add/remove properties to get different structs

+    (Actually $"Group" in Type 1$ is not explicitly necessary, just as the mainstream set theory does not explicitly require $Set 0$)

-  $Set 0, Set 1, ...$ looks like the set of natural numbers $ℕ$, so should we assume a new hierarchy $Set ℕ$ again?
-Then for $Set ℕ$, continue to use the object construct rule ...
-Although it is indeed possible to abstractly define $Set ℕ$ and subsequent things, $Set n$ of specific natural numbers $n$ is needed, and also requires an infinite set hierarchy, a potentially infinite input, in the sense of recursive descent (perhaps the definition of $Set 0 ∈ Set 1$ should be part of the input), but the language rules of recursive descent are finite
+  $Type 0, Type 1, ...$ looks like the set of natural numbers $ℕ$, so should we assume a new hierarchy $Type ℕ$ again?
+Then for $Type ℕ$, continue to use the object construct rule ...
+Although it is indeed possible to abstractly define $Type ℕ$ and subsequent things, $Type n$ of specific natural numbers $n$ is needed, and also requires an infinite Type hierarchy, a potentially infinite input, in the sense of recursive descent (perhaps the definition of $Type 0 ∈ Type 1$ should be part of the input), but the language rules of recursive descent are finite

-  $Set 0$ language is potentially infinite, and so is hierarchy-order-of-set language.
+  $Type 0$ language is potentially infinite, and so is hierarchy-order-of-Type language.
 Of course most of programming language is potentially infinite

-  Normally we do not need explicit hierarchy of set.
-For example, we just need to construct the concrete type like $"Group"$, but not need to mention that the type $"Group"$ is a element in type $Set 1$
+  Normally we do not need explicit hierarchy of Type.
+For example, we just need to construct the concrete type like $"Group"$, but not need to mention that the type $"Group"$ is a element in type $Type 1$

   Is it possible that there exists many non linear order or total order things outside this hierarchy?
 ]